Get the Best WordPress Backup

 If your site has been hacked, regaining access is crucial.
 You can start by contacting your hosting provider and scanning your site for malware.

 To quickly gain control of your site, restore a clean backup.
-If you’re using a backup plugin like Duplicator Pro, you can set the most recent backup as the disaster recovery point:
+If you’re using a backup plugin like Duplicator Pro, you can set the most recent backup as the disaster recovery point.

 Then, copy the recovery URL.
 You’ll need to save this in a safe place (independent of your WordPress dashboard) just in case you ever get hacked:

-Disaster recovery link
+Disaster recovery options

 All you’ll need to do to recover your site is paste this URL into a new browser window.
-This will automatically launch the Duplicator recovery wizard:
+This will automatically launch the Duplicator recovery wizard.

 Disaster recovery